alexharri/website/posts/planes.md

 <SmallNote label="" center>Based on code from [Real-Time Collision Detection by Christer Ericson][book_ref]</SmallNote>

 I'm sorry for just throwing the answer for $k_1$ and $k_2$ out there like this.
-I've tried to find a good geometric way to explain what's happening here, but I've been unsuccessful so far.
+I've tried to find a good geometric way to visualize what's happening here, but I've been unsuccessful so far.

 Through some mathematical magic, this code can be optimized down to: